TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 }
 ~~~

 You may be curious as to what the `key` is in our `<li>` element.
 We will dive into how keys work in the next lesson.
-But, to explain briefly, it is to let React know the identity of each element in the list, React must know this information if you are dealing with a dynamic list where you add or remove elements.
+But, to explain briefly, it is to let React know the identity of each element in the list.
+React must know this information if you are dealing with a dynamic list where you add or remove elements.
 Since we are only dealing with a static list, it does not matter for now.

 ### Rendering a list of components in JSX